-10 best Synology tips and tricks to get the most out of your NAS
+Here are 10 Synology tips to get the most out of your NAS

 Synology makes it as easy as possible to back up data from all devices.
 Just install Synology Drive Server on the NAS, and download the client service on your Windows and macOS machines.
 You can then set up two-way sync to save changes between your machine and the NAS, or just select folders that you want to be uploaded to the NAS and set an interval for backing up data.

-Alternatively, if you can use Windows 10's built-in File History feature, you can point that backup to your enclosure and have the data stored on your NAS.
+Alternatively, using Windows 10's built-in File History feature, you can point that backup to your enclosure and have the data stored on your NAS.
 Similarly, with macOS, you can use Time Machine with your NAS to back up data automatically.

 Synology makes it as easy as possible to back up your Windows and macOS computers.

 If you want to back up your phone, there are a few options available.
-If you just need to back up all the photos and videos on your phone, you'll want to use Synology Moments.
-You should install the Moments package on your NAS first and set up the app on your phone — it's available for Android and iOS.
-Once you log in, you can set it up, so the service automatically uploads photos and videos from your phone to your NAS.
+If you just need to back up all the photos and videos on your phone, you'll want to use Synology Photos — the latest addition in DSM 7.0.
+You should install the Photos package on your NAS first and set up the app on your phone — it's available for Android and iOS.
+Once you log in, you can set it up so that the service automatically uploads photos and videos from your phone to your NAS.

-If you're looking at a NAS as a Google Photos alternative, Moments is the obvious choice.
+If you're looking at a NAS as a Google Photos alternative, Synology Photos is the obvious choice.
 It also leverages face recognition to sort images automatically and creates albums.
-I use Moments to back up full-res photos from all my phones and turn to Google Photos for high-quality uploads.
+I use Photos to back up full-res photos from all my phones and turn to Google Photos for high-quality uploads.

-The caveat with Moments is that it takes an inordinate amount of time to transfer photos in bulk.
-You could try using DS Photo, which also lets you upload photos and videos automatically from your phones to the NAS.
-You'll need to install the Photos Station package on the NAS first and set up DS Photo on your phone.
-I used DS Photo for the longest time but switched to Moments recently.
-DS photo lets you select if you just want to upload photos (instead of both photos and videos) and delete the photos from your phone's internal storage once they've been uploaded to the NAS to free up storage.

-But wait, there's more.
-If you want to sync folders between your phone and NAS, your best solution is Cloud Station.
-Install the Cloud Station Server on your NAS, download the DS Cloud app for your phone, and then select what folders to sync.
-If it feels like Cloud Station is similar to Synology Drive, that's because it is.
-Both have a similar feature-set, but Drive does not let you upload photos or folders from your phone to your NAS just yet, so you'll have to use DS Cloud for two-way sync.

-There are four distinct services to back up photos and videos from your phone to your NAS.

-Need a basic solution to just manually upload files and folders to your NAS?
+Do you need a basic solution to upload files and folders to your NAS manually?
 Then you'll want to use DS File.
 This utility is essentially a file manager that lets you see all the folders on your NAS and easily upload data from your phone to the NAS.

-Synology has a lot of duplicate features across its mobile offerings, and for what it's worth, it is fixing the issue.
-The DiskStation Manager 7.0 update sees Photo Station merging with Moments, and once Drive gets feature parity on phones, it should eliminate the need for Cloud Station.
+There's also Synology Drive that lets you sync folders between your phone and NAS without any hassle.

-If you'd rather use an external service to transfer a lot of photos and videos to the NAS en masse, a better alternative is PhotoSync.
+If you'd rather use an external service to transfer photos and videos to the NAS en masse, a better alternative is PhotoSync.
 You'll need to get the Pro version to upload full-size photos and videos, but the PhotoSync Add-On for Android is a one-time payment of $4, and PhotoSync Pro on iOS is just $3.
 PhotoSync does a fantastic job transferring photos and videos automatically, and if you're interested, you can easily set it up on your NAS.

-Finally, you can set up user accounts for your family members on the NAS and back up their computers and phones as well, with each user getting their own allocated storage on the NAS enclosure.
+Finally, you can set up user accounts for your family members on the NAS and back up their computers and phones, with each user getting their own allocated storage on the NAS enclosure.

 Turn your NAS into a streaming powerhouse